enriquepablo/nlproject/docs/bnf.rst

     RPAREN : ")"

 The same we have said about verb variables can be said of noun variables.
-The only difference is when we want a variable form in a condition to range over names that have a type given by another (noun) variable.
+The only difference is when, in a condition, we want a variable form to range over names that have a type given by another (noun) variable.
 In that case, we give the name variable inmediately followed by the noun variable enclosed in parentheses.
 For example, ``Person1(PersonNoun1)``.

 In the rule in
 `line 133 <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L133>`_
-There is an example of the use of noun variables.
+there is an example of the use of noun variables.